 Day to day responsibilities include:

-1. Supports the design and management of quality of care and throughput
+1. Supports the design and management of quality of care by applying and

 to facilitate organizational change.